-It is the responsibility of all Group colleagues to ensure that no business engages in practices which infringe legal or regulatory requirements, or which fall below the highest standards of ethical business conduct.
+It is the responsibility of all colleagues, within the Group, to ensure that no part of the business engages in practices which infringe legal or regulatory requirements, or which fall below the highest standards of ethical business conduct.

-Any Group colleague engaging in business practices which infringe legal or regulatory requirements or fall below the highest standards of ethical business conduct may be subject to disciplinary action which may lead to dismissal.
+Any colleague engaging in business practices which infringe legal or regulatory requirements or fall below the highest standards of ethical business conduct may be subject to disciplinary action which may lead to dismissal.
 They may also face personal criminal or civil liability.